WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - Filepath to a directory to read signal files.

 `out_path`: str
-- Filepath to an output directory.
+- Filepath to a directory to write filtered signals.

-`window_size`: int
+`sampling_rate`: float
+- The sampling rate of the signal files.

+`method`: str, optional ('rms')
+- The smoothing method to use.
+Valid methods are 'rms', 'boxcar', 'gauss' and 'loess'.
+The default is 'rms'.

+`window_ms`: float, optional
-- Size of the window in the smoothing filter.
+- The size of the smoothing window in ms. The default is 50.0.

+`sigma`: int, float, optional (1)
+- The value of sigma used for a Gaussian filter.
+Only affects output when using a Gaussian filter.
+The default is 1.0.

 `cols`: str, optional (None)
-- List of columns of the Signal to apply the filter to.
-The default is None, in which case the filter is applied to every column except for 'Time'.
+- List of columns of the signals to apply the smoothing filter to.
+The default is None, in which case the smoothing filter is applied to every column except for 'Time' and columns that start with 'mask_'.

+`min_segment`: float, optional (30.0)
+- The minimum length (in ms) for data to be considered valid.
+If a length of data is less than this time, it is set to NaN.
+If a length of invalid data is less than this time, it is ignored in calculations.
+The default is 30.0.

 `expression`: str, optional (None)
 - A regular expression.
-If provided, will only filter files whose names match the regular expression.
+If provided, will only apply the smoothing filter to files whose local paths inside of 'in_path' match the regular expression.
 The default is None.

 `exp_copy`: bool, optional (False)
-- If True, copies files that don't match the regular expression to the output folder without filtering.
+- If True, copies files that don't match the regular expression to the output folder without smoothing.
 The default is False, which ignores files that don't match.

 `file_ext`: str, optional ('csv')
-- File extension for files to read.
-Only reads files with this extension.
+- The file extension for files to read.
+Only smooths files with this extension.
 The default is 'csv'.

-`method`: str, optional ('rms')
-- Smoothing method to be used.
-The default is 'rms', but can also be 'boxcar', 'gauss' or 'loess'.

-`sigma`: int, float, optional (1)
-- Value of `sigma` used with a Gaussian filter.
-Only affects output when using a Gaussian filter.

 **Raises**

-A warning is raised if `window_size` is greater than the length of `Signal`.
+A warning is raised if no files in `in_path` match with `expression`.

-A warning is raised if `expression` does not match with any files.
+An exception is raised if `expression` is not None or a valid regular expression.

-An exception is raised if an invalid smoothing method is used.
-Valid methods are one of: 'rms', 'boxcar', 'gauss' or 'loess'.
+An exception is raised if `method` is an invalid smoothing method.

+A warning is raised if a column from `cols` contains NaN values.

+A warning is raised if `window_ms` is longer than half a signal recording.

-An exception is raised if any column in `cols` is not found in any of the signal files read.
+An exception is raised if a column from `cols` is not a column of a signal file.

-An exception is raised if any column in `cols` in any of the signal files read contain 'NaN' values.
+An exception is raised if `sampling_rate` is less than or equal to 0.

-An exception is raised if `window_size` is less or equal to 0.
+An exception is raised if `window_ms` results in a 'window_size' less than or equal to 0.

+An exception is raised if `min_segment` is longer than a signal recording.

-An exception is raised if a file cannot not be read in `in_path`.
+An exception is raised if a file could not be read.

 An exception is raised if an unsupported file format was provided for `file_ext`.

-An exception is raised if `expression` is not None or a valid regular expression.

 **Returns**